Harald-U/kubernetes-handson/docs/lab2.md

 # Lab 2: Deploy ToDo app

-In the original Docker 101 workshop, this is the command to deploy the ToDo app stand-alone without database.
+In the previous Docker 101 workshop, this was the command to deploy the ToDo app stand-alone without database.

 > **Do not run this command!** It is only here for reference!